ilkkamtk/mpjakk/docs/w1-http.md

 Study [React crash course](https://www.youtube.com/watch?v=sBws8MSXN7A) from 1:25:55 to 1:38:23

-# Fetching data with HTTP Client, Task A
+# Fetching data with AJAX, Task A

 1. Continue last exercise.
 Create a new branch `http-a` with git and checkout it (`git checkout -b http-a`).
 1. Save [test.json](./assets/test.json) into 'public' folder of your project.
 1. In App.js, use fetch or axios to load test.json
+    - fetch is used in the exaples
 1. First log the data using `console.log()`
-1. Then print the data to the table made in last exercise
+1. Save the data to state and then print the data to the table made in last exercise

 ---

-# Fetching data with HTTP Client, Task B
+# Fetching data with AJAX, Task B

 1. Continue last exercise.
 Create a new git branch `http-b` and use it.
 1. Modify the app so that you fetch the data from the media API instead of test.json